 Construction took several years and progressed as funding through donations and NASHI events became available.
 The result is a 13,000 square foot home with kitchen and dining areas, offices, laundry facilities, classrooms, common areas for socializing and play, bedrooms for 20 girls and 5 full bathrooms.
 There are two walls in the dining area decorated with maple leaf plaques showcasing the names of those who contributed to that initial construction and supported NASHI throughout.

-In the yard of the new Maple Leafe Centre is a young maple tree, planted during the ground breaking in 2009.
-It is a symbol of hope for those who will pass through this centre on their journey to a new life, free from abuse and exploitation.
+In the yard of the new Maple Leaf House is a young maple tree, planted during the ground breaking in 2009.
+It is a symbol of hope for those who will pass through this House on their journey to a new life, free from abuse and exploitation.